Three Decades of Dedication to Safety

 - Project Leader, American Baking Industry Safety Label Standardization Project, 1995

-Ron brings 25 years of leadership experience to Clarion – including holding senior positions in the safety industry — most recently serving as vice president of marketing for Dräger, where he led the North American marketing organization for both their medical and safety divisions.
+Ron brings 25 years of leadership experience to Clarion Safety – including holding senior positions in the safety industry — most recently serving as vice president of marketing for Dräger, where he led the North American marketing organization for both their medical and safety divisions.
 He is a graduate of Michigan State University, and holds an MBA from Baldwin-Wallace College.

-“I’m proud and excited to be leading the Clarion team.
+“I’m proud and excited to be leading the Clarion Safety team.
 There’s something very special about the common objectives of every one of our team members to protect people from harm while supporting our customers in achieving their business objectives.
 We’re given the opportunity to continue building a strong and growing company by positively impacting people’s lives through workplace safety.
 It doesn’t get much better than that,” Ron says.